mscharley/node-presets/presets/eslint/README.md

 module.exports = {
   root: true,
   extends: [
-    '@mscharley', // For TS projects or mixed TS/JS projects.
+    '@mscharley', // Baseline rules for any TS or JS project.
-    // '@mscharley/eslint-config/eslint', // For JS-only projects.
     '@mscharley/eslint-config/node', // For projects running on NodeJS.
     // '@mscharley/eslint-config/react', // For projects running React.
   ],